acl-org/ACLPUB/docs/final-version.md

 ## Submitting the final version in START

-You may submit the final version of your paper by navigating to the conference's START page &rarr; Your current Submission(s) &rarr; your paper &rarr; Submit final version.
+You may submit the final version of your paper by navigating to the conference's START page &rarr; Your current Submission(s) &rarr; your paper &rarr; Final submission.
 You should have received an email with more information about this procedure.

 ## Metadata